Updated on January 24th, 2020

 6. Avoid getting scammed by taxi’s

 Gahhhh, taxis are the bane of my existence.
 I seriously dread having to take a taxi.
-If I can help it I will avoid taxis at all costs, but obviously when you are travelling Europe that isn’t always possible.
+If I can help it I will avoid taxis at all costs, but obviously when you are travelling in Europe that isn’t always possible.
 Taxi’s in Europe (Eastern Europe specifically) are more than happy to prey on the innocent tourist.
 So lets prep you on how to save money and not get ripped off by a taxi.

 Firstly, avoid, avoid, avoid.
 Use Uber when possible or find similar apps depending on where you travel.
 Other similar reputable companies include Bolt, Mytaxi and Kapten.
 You can search ahead of time to find what app to download.
 What I love about these apps is that they have a fixed rate that you know ahead of time and you don’t need to pull out any cash at the end of the trip.

 If you can’t avoid using a taxi the best weapon against being scammed is awareness.
+Find out more about common taxi scams.
 Know that this might happen to you and find out rough estimates of what a taxi should cost for the distance you travel.
 You can do this in a couple of ways.
 Either by asking a local or the reception if you are staying at a hotel or hostel.
 The other way is to research fares online.
 Once you know what the fare estimate is stick to your guns and if you see the meter rising quicker than it should, or the end of the fare is extremely expensive, threaten to call the police.
 The driver should back down – but they won’t without a fight.
 It’s ignorance with them and unfortunately a lot of the time they have your luggage.

 Another common scam is to swap the notes you pay with for smaller denominations.
 Pay attention to the money you hand over.
 If you give $100, for example, they will do a quick sleight of hand and show you a $10 and demand more.
 If you aren’t;t paying attention this is very easy to fall prey to.